3DCdsc/Intro_to_JS_Workshop/Lesson2/2-MixingTheExternalandLocal.md

  document.getElementById('pictureDiv').addEventListener('click',bubblingCapture,true);
  ```

-## DOM animations
+## DOM Animations

-There are two many ways which we can implement this - by CSS, by JSONLotties.
+There are many ways which we can implement this - by CSS animations, by JSONLotties.
 However, through JS, we can make us of two important functions to create animated components

 Default time measurement (ms ie.1000ms -> 1sec)
 1. setTimeout()